CatherineYCChen/ICME_Computing_Refresher_2025/class1exercise.md

    `git clone https://github.com/lreeder7/ICME_Computing_Refresher_2022.git`

    Don't worry if this command doesn't make sense to you right now.
-Our next section we will go over covers git commands.
+We will go over covers git commands in our next section.